A Belfast Itinerary in Northern Ireland that will Kick Ass and Take Names

 How to create a Belfast Itinerary that won’t Bore you to Death (fingers and toes crossed anyway)e

 I feel like Belfast, Northern Ireland gets a bum rep in the United States.
 I mean, no one is sitting around going, “Oh gee honey, let’s plan a Belfast itinerary for our honeymoon.”
 And even if aforementioned imaginary friends do book some snazzy, Ireland tours, Belfast probably won’t be on either the vacation or honeymoon list.
-That’s because when people think of a luxurious vacation they think of Rome, Maui, the Bahamas, but Belfast?
+That’s because when people think of a luxurious vacation they think of Rome, Maui, the Bahamas, even maybe the Isle of Wight in England but Belfast?
 At best, most people will give you a funny look and a raised eyebrow when you mention Northern Ireland.
 At worst they’ll call the psych ward because they think you have lost your mind (no worries guys, I saw padded cells just my size in Belfast.
 Talk about an added perk of Ireland vacation packages).

 Even my friend who lives in Dublin was like, “Why are you going there?”
 Now this Belfast adversity stems from the city’s turbulent past (cough, rogue car bombs, cough, Molotov cocktails flying through the air) or the fact that this city is more famous for building the Titanic, with two giant yellow cranes, than for any site in particular.
 But whatever the reason, I’m here dispel any and all Belfast rumors.